 Network requests (retrieving images, styles, or data from safe-listed backend services)

-FullStory captures data on sites built with any framework (React, Angular, Polymer, etc.) and can capture any element outside of Canvas, WebGL, and plugins like Flash.
+FullStory captures data on sites built with any framework (React, Angular, Polymer, etc.) and can capture any element outside of WebGL and plugins like Flash (we offer limited support for Canvas).
 Once the FullStory script is up and running, it will continuously send events to FullStory until the user navigates away from the site or closes the tab/browser.
 It will capture data across tabs and within any iFrame owned by the customer.

 All HTML markup will be sent to FullStory as well as any inline images and styles.
 Image or CSS references (e.g. the `src` attribute of an `<image>` element or the `href` of a `<link>` element) will be saved and then the assets will be fetched by a FullStory bot and stored on FullStory’s servers for future replay.
 During replay, any hosted image or css asset references will be rewritten to be retrieved from FullStory’s servers rather than the customer’s servers.